nomestackk/novakit/docs/State.md

 ```

 The function "state" expects a function, this function will receive the current value of the state and must return a component.
-It returns a function that will be used for controlling your state.
+It returns a two functions, one for rendering the component and other to modify the value of the state.
-If you call the function without arguments it will render your function normally